Find Grad Schools

 24 Yearly Graduations

 Purdue University - Main Campus is the 15th most popular school in the nation for students seeking a doctor's degree in education.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 24 people received their doctor's degree in education from Purdue.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 79% were women.
+During the most recent year for which we have data, 24 people received their doctor's degree in education from Purdue.
+About 73% of this group were women, and 14% were students from an underrepresented racial-ethnic group.

 #15